 The product is placed inside a vacuum chamber and two pressure value readings are taken after a time interval, following pressure stabilization.
 If the difference between these two values is greater than the physiological threshold determined during machine setting, the container has a leak and therefore does not comply with the standard.
 If the value meets expectations, the product is properly sealed and can continue on its way out of the factory.

 The test detects both micro-holes and larger holes, which are responsible for macro-leaks.
 In the second case, the damaged product is identified right from the first pressure value reading.
 If the first measurement returns a lower value than expected, the container certainly has a significant leak, and is discarded without even undergoing the second measurement.

 VDM sensitivity is verified by introducing a given volumetric airflow into the test chamber containing a sealed container.
 The machine’s sensitivity is equal to the minimum air flow rate causing the machine to identify the sample as non-compliant.
 Therefore, the machine’s sensitivity is not defined in absolute terms, but in relation to the characteristics of the product being tested: if the product format changes, the sensitivity also varies accordingly, so it will have to be verified again using the new test specifications.

-Tests performed by Bonfiglioli Engineering machines using the VDM are validated using calibrated leaks, according to a procedure accepted by the ISO 9001:2015 standard.
+Tests performed by Bonfiglioli Engineering machines using the VDM are validated using calibrated leaks.
 In the validation procedure, an air flow with a known flow rate is introduced into the test chamber through a calibrated leaker containing a ceramic capillary tube.
 The air introduced causes a variation in the pressure inside the test chamber equal to that which occurs when there is a hole of a certain size in the container to be tested.
 If this change in the pressure level causes the product to be identified as non-compliant, the method is validated.

 This highly effective and easy-to-perform validation procedure offers countless advantages: